XaidentX/Linktree/README.md

 # Linktree

-Simple mimo.org project to simulate a Linktree of socials and a brief description of the user.
+Simple mimo.org project to simulate a Linktree along with a brief description of my aspirations in HTML.

+Includes awards and relevant coursework to my career aspirations.